 - Implement one point of contact for every lifelong customer

-The traditional sales funnel starts and stops every time a lead moves from MQL to SQL to sale.
+The traditional sales funnel starts and stops every time a lead moves from a MQL (Marketing Qualified Lead) to a SQL (Sales-Qualified Lead).
 Leads also pass through each funnel of marketing, sales and customer service, which causes a lot of friction and abrupt transition.

 With the flywheel approach, the momentum is on-going because the customer is at the center of all interactions.
 Leads receive constant, positive contact with your marketing, sales and customer service teams.
 They don’t “stop” with one team just because they’ve become a lead or sale.